jpjones76/SeisIO.jl/docs/src/Web/webclients.rst

 1. `autoname=true` attempts to emulate IRISWS channel file naming conventions.
 For this to work, however, each request must return *exactly one* channel.
 A wildcard ("*" or "?") in a channel string deactivates ``autoname=true``.
 2. Seismic processing keywords follow an order of operations that matches the ordering of the above list.
+3. IRISWS requests always remove the stage zero gain on the server side, because the service doesn't include the gain constant in the request.
+This ensures that `:gain` is accurate in SeisIO.
+4. IRISWS requests don't fill `:loc` or `:resp` fields.

 ****************
 Station Metadata